zwjc/zwjc/README.md

  ---

 ### 😄 About Me:
-  - 🌱 I’m currently in my fourth year studying ICT at KTH and doing my masters in Industrial Management and Engineering.
+  - 🌱 I’m currently in my fourth year studying ICT at KTH and doing my masters in Industrial Management and Engineering
   - ⚡ In my free time, I enjoy solving problems on LeetCode, playing video games and playing football ⚽
   - 👯 I am experienced with working on projects in large teams
+  - 🏫 I’m currently learning dynamic web programming and frontend development
+  - 🍪 Fun fact: I am currently the Project Manager of [THS Armada](https://armada.nu), which is a renumerated, one year, full-time job
   - 📬 How to reach me: <br />
 [![Linkedin Badge](https://img.shields.io/badge/-Jeffrey-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/zwjc) <br />